priyankarpal/CSSMinifier/README.md

 # CSS Minifier
 This is a free dev tool, it minifies unwanted spaces of CSS Code.
-I made it using HTMl5,CSS3 and JS.
+I made it using HTMl,CSS and JS.

 <h1 align="center"> Connect with me 🤝</h1>